H-97

 Plain Language

-Deployers must implement a documented risk management policy and program governing their deployment of high-risk AI systems.
-The program must identify, document, and mitigate algorithmic discrimination risks using defined principles, processes, and personnel.
-It must be iterative, regularly and systematically reviewed and updated over the system lifecycle.
-Reasonableness is assessed against the NIST AI RMF, ISO/IEC 42001, or other recognized frameworks (or AG-designated frameworks), the deployer's size and complexity, the nature of deployed systems, and data sensitivity and volume.
-A single program may cover multiple systems.
-A small-deployer exemption applies under Section 3(f) for deployers with fewer than 50 employees that do not use their own data to train the system.
+Deployers must implement a risk management policy and program governing their deployment of high-risk AI systems.
+The program must identify, document, and mitigate algorithmic discrimination risks; specify the principles, processes, and personnel involved; and be iteratively reviewed and updated over the system's life cycle.
+The program's reasonableness is assessed relative to the NIST AI RMF, ISO/IEC 42001, or another recognized framework, as well as the deployer's size, system scope, and data sensitivity.
+A single program may cover multiple high-risk systems.
+Small deployers (fewer than 50 FTEs who do not use their own data to train) are exempt per subsection (f).

 Statutory Text